 - A professional property report (which you can simply pull from a real estate data service like DataTree).

-- Title Insurance and a Limited Home Warranty (depending on the type of property).
+- Title insurance and a limited home warranty (depending on the property type).

-With the time value of money – you should feel comfortable selling to either one of these buyers (or even a hybrid of the two) because one way or another, you’re going to get the same amount of value that YOU need out of your property.
+After taking the time value of money into consideration, you should feel comfortable selling to any of these buyers.
+One way or another, you’ll get the same amount of value that YOU need out of your property.
 Both situations will give you a similar value, whether you accept slightly less cash now or significantly more money over time.

-When you hit all the hot buttons that different customers want, you’re going to sell your property MUCH faster than if you only offer them one narrow path (i.e. – full asking price, all-cash, non-negotiable).
+When you hit all the hot buttons that different customers want, you will sell your property MUCH faster than if you offer them only one narrow path (i.e., full asking price, all-cash, non-negotiable).